jam-do/jam-site/src/md/whitepaper.md

 44 years old, Fullstack web-developer, R&D engineer, UI/UX engineer

-Has experience in managing teams and processes, attracting investments, negotiating at any level, solving both operational and purely technical issues.
+Has an experience in managing teams and processes, attracting investments, negotiating at any level, solving both operational and purely technical issues at CEO and CTO roles.

 Has the qualities of a leader, own philosophy and vision, as well as deep practical knowledge in the subject area.